-Figure 1: Map Mashup of Twitter data, where eachdot
+Figure 1: Map Mashup of Twitter data, where eachdot represents a tweet, the text corresponds to the selected tweet marked with a star |

 In the recently released "The International Encyclopedia of Geography: People, the Earth, Environment, and Technology" we were asked to write a brief entry entitled "geovisualization of social media".
 Below is a summary of our chapter: